Tiny-Earth/DemoSite/site/src/intro.md

 !!! compat ""
     By the end of this module, you will be able to...
     - Describe the idea of scientific teaching and consider how to apply it to your own teaching.
-    - Explain how scientific teaching approaches can support student learning, bring joy to teaching, and lead to increased diversity in STEM.
+    - Explain how scientific teaching approaches can support student learning, lead to increased diversity in STEM, and bring joy to teaching.
     - Explain how effective science education, science, and teaching are connected.
     - Explain how scientific teaching can manifest the six facets of science for students and instructors.
     - Evaluate your current course (or a course you took) and propose where to increase the six facets of science.